-Core function purpose
+os module function Core function purpose

-Core.submit start new job
+exec Core.submit start new job

-Core.kill terminate executing job
+kill(, SIGTERM) Core.kill terminate executing job

-Core.update_job_state get job status
+wait(, WNOHANG) Core.update_job_state get job status

-Core.fetch_output retrieve output
+• Core.fetch_output retrieve output

-Core.submit Core.kill Core.update_job_state

 Note:

 - 1. With GC3Libs, it is not possible to send an arbitrary signal to a running job: jobs can only be started and stopped (killed). - 2.
 Since POSIX processes are always executed on the local machine, there is no equivalent of the GC3Libs fetch\output.